Ahmed336-cell/100-day-challenge/README.md

 learn some concepts of network

 ## Day 67
-learn how to select data from table in db SQL
+learn how to select data from a table in db SQL

 ## Day 68
-receiving email that pass filtration of cv in internship in flutter
+receiving an email that passes filtration of CV in an internship in Flutter

 ## Day 69
-add files of project
+add files of the project

 ## Day 70
-finishing home page of app
+finishing the home page of the app

 ## Day 71
 Finishing all app

+## Day 72
+preparing for Flutter interview